Dratkowski/Transcription_Tool/README.md

        large (requires 10GB RAM)
        turbo (requires 6GB RAM)
    The larger the model the more accurate the transcription will be.
 Generally, small and medium will work.

+Select Output Format:
+This feature is defaulted to a basic .txt.
+This will transcribe the audio in as one big paragraph.
+This is generally a faster transcription.

+If VTT is selected, the audio will be transcribed with timestamps.
+This feature is really good for conversation transcriptions.

 WHISPER GUI